 In 2014, I had pain in the left side of my neck’s carotid artery.
-My doctor sent me for heart check ups because of the artery that radiated from the heart.
+My doctor sent me for heart check ups.
 Tests showed negative for heart disease.
 Apart from pain, I also had severe fatigue.
 So this was very unusual so I went to the emergency department at my local hospital.
 My ECG showed that I had a little blip that might have been the cause of my condition.
 The cardiologist decided to admit me to the hospital.
 I even had an angiogram.
 Finally, the cardiologist gave me the news that I had lung cancer after seeing a shadow on an X-ray.
 I was sent to an Oncologist who found a small tumour of size 2.6 cm.

 I used CBD oil which I found very helpful.
 After surgery, I had radiating pain under the arm from where lymph nodes were taken out and also where the chest drainage tube was.
 Even now, CBD oil is helpful for that radiating pain.
 I also do massage therapy and chiropractic therapy which relieved my muscles from getting tight in my ribcage.
 I’m also into natural therapies that are working very well.

 My family and my husband supported me a lot.
-And my friends also supported me.
+And my friends also gave me a lot of support.

 Fear of recurrence

 Lung cancer is one of the cancers that does come back.
 So even though they had found my cancer at stage one, I was worried that it could come back.
 Then I came across this website called Longevity.org which has a lot of information on lung cancer.
 I applied to go to the conference for lung cancer survivors.
 There was so much information at this conference with 400 other people who had lung cancer.
 And I felt at home knowing that I wasn’t alone with lung cancer.